 24 Things to Stockpile for the Next Hurricane

-- Water Purifiers: Another great thing to have, especially if you are bugging out, is a way to purify water.
+Another great thing to have, especially if you are bugging out, is a way to purify water.
 You can pick water purification tablets or a purifying drinking straw.
-These should always be in your bug out bag!
+These should always be in your bug-out bag!

-- Battery Powered Radio: You can also find a solar powered radio.
+You can also find a solar-powered radio.
 Either way, a radio connects you to the outside world and gives you updates about the current situation.

-- Non-Perishable Food: Canned food is great if you plan to bug It won’t be that great of a choice if you plan to bug out.
-I would recommend having a selection of both.
-Here are some ideas.
+Non-Perishable Food: Canned food is great if you plan to bug It won’t be that great of a choice if you plan to bug out.
+I would recommend having a selection of both:

 - Canned soup